vectordotdev/vector/rfcs/2020-03-17-2064-event-driven-observability.md

   familiar and easy-to-read key/value format of the underlying APIs while using the compiler to inform us of any missing fields or mismatched types.
 See the [init struct pattern][1] for more discussion.

+## Prior Art

+This work is based primarily on the implementation within Timber's closed-source hosted service (https://timber.io).
+We can't use it because it's written in Elixir.

+It also builds on top of the excellent work done on the `tracing` and `metrics` crates.
+While it presents a different API for contributors, it still uses the full flexibility and performance of these great libraries under the hood.

 ## Sales Pitch